Understanding Gleason Score

 Fortunately, you can turn to Moffitt Cancer Center for prostate cancer diagnosis and treatment.
 We’re proud to be a National Cancer Institute-designated Comprehensive Cancer Center—the only one based in Florida—and the specialists in our Urologic Oncology Program excel at developing highly individualized treatment plans for each and every patient.
 What’s more, our robust clinical trials program provides prostate cancer patients with access to promising new treatment options that are currently unavailable elsewhere.

 To learn more about Moffitt Cancer Center’s approach to prostate cancer diagnosis and treatment, call us today at 1-888-663-3488 or fill out a new patient registration form online—a referral is not required.
-We know that waiting to get your questions answered can be extremely stressful, so we’ll make sure to connect you to a cancer expert within just one day.
+We know that waiting to get your questions answered can be extremely stressful, so we’ll make sure to connect you to a cancer expert as soon as possible.